roshanbhatt420/UNHackathon/README.md

-# BiasBuster AI: Tackling Bias in Machine Learning
+# Fairalyze AI: Tackling Bias in Machine Learning

 ## 🧩 Problem Statement
 In the age of Machine Learning, biased training data can lead to discriminatory model predictions, worsening existing social inequalities.
 Whether in hiring, lending, or healthcare, these unfair outcomes are often undetected — silently impacting real lives.